Pythonian/fakernaija/README.md

 # Fakernaija

-## Overview

-**Fakernaija** is a Python library designed to help developers generate realistic Nigerian-specific data.
-Whether you're working on testing, development, or educational projects, **Fakernaija** can help you generate random data with Nigerian contexts, including a CLI for easy data exports.
+**Fakernaija** is a Python library designed to help developers generate realistic Nigerian-specific data like full names, email addresses, phone numbers, bank information, jobs, schools, states, license plate numbers, and much more.
+Whether you're working on testing, development, or educational projects, Fakernaija can help you generate random data with Nigerian contexts, including a CLI for easy data exports.

-The documentation is hosted on [Read the Docs](https://fakernaija.readthedocs.io).
+The documentation is available on [Read the Docs](https://fakernaija.readthedocs.io).

 ----